Exercise Your Brain with Cross-Training Techniques

 • Better at expressing themselves visually — remember better if they take notes or from visualization

-Those who are doctors, accountants, and researchers you may want to work on their spontaneity and more playful, less mental games.
-Do something physical instead of mental, which does actually utilize brain functions as well – or take up art or music.
-People who tend to look at the overall picture first should try working on something that requires more details, like strategy games or puzzles.
+For people who do a lot of mental work (doctors, accountants, researchers) you may want to work on becoming more spontaneous and play down mental games.
+Do something physical instead of mental, or take up art, sculpting or music.
+People who tend to look at the overall picture first should try working on something that required more detail — like a puzzle or game with strategy.

 Resources: